Cruise Ship Safety

 Fairstar (Simtar)

 Engine room fire, one crew member dies.
-Ship sailed under it's own power to the next port
+The ship sailed under it's own power to the next port.

 Regent Star (Regency)

-Fire and grounded while approaching the Philadelphia.
-The ship was evacuated
+The ship had a fire and grounded while approaching Philadelphia.
+The ship was evacuated.

 Crystal Harmony (Crystal)

-During the Crystal Harmony's maiden voyage in the South American/Caribbean waters, the ship caught on fire due to water entering her engine system.
-The Crystal Harmony drifted afloat for three days when, eventually, it was towed into dry dock for repair the island of Curaçao.
+During the Crystal Harmony's maiden voyage in the South American/Caribbean waters, the ship caught fire due to water entering her engine system.
+The Crystal Harmony drifted afloat for three days - passengers were safely disembarked in Panama and the vessel was towed to Curacao for repairs.
+The ship sailed for Crystal Cruises until she was sold to parent company, Nippon Yusen Kaisha in 2005.

 1988